 Anne Frank Inspire Academy is a network of open enrollment charter schools where students can belong, find joy, and be great.
-On November 1, 2021, Anne Frank Inspire Academy began accepting enrollment applications for the 2022–23 school year.
-Open enrollment concluded on January 12, 2022, but families can still apply for enrollment.
+On November 1, 2023, Anne Frank Inspire Academy will begin accepting enrollment applications for the 2024–25 school year.
+Open enrollment will conclude on January 18, 2024.
 We have put together a guide to help you learn more about Anne Frank Inspire Academy in San Antonio and take steps to enroll your child for the next school year.

 About Anne Frank Inspire Academy

 The Anne Frank Inspire Academies model is designed to support students’ journey of inquiry.
 It’s worth spending some time understanding what that means and how different that is from how most other schools operate.
-The vision at Anne Frank Inspire Academy is to reimagine and transform global learning—an ambitious goal, but you can see what they are reaching towards when you notice the campus design and observe the students’ projects.
+The vision is to reimagine and transform global learning—an ambitious goal, but you can see what they are reaching towards when you notice the campus design and observe the students’ projects.

-At Anne Frank, their core values are innovation, embracing, integrity, greatness, and joy.
+At Anne Frank, their core values are compassion, commitment, collaboration, innovation, and integrity.
 Those values are the driving force behind the decisions they make.
 They believe that every student can become a self-directed learner.
 The schools are designed to be both fun and challenging.

 Learning spaces at Anne Frank are collaborative, lively, messy, and fun.
+Take a look for yourself by visiting their Google 360 tour.
 At some schools, children may feel that their natural sense of wonder is being stifled by outdated models.
 By contrast, the goal at Anne Frank is to immerse children in learning experiences that are relevant to their lives.
 Students are encouraged to be curious about their world and think about how to solve important problems.
 The facilitators guide them how to think, but don’t tell them what to think.

 The Anne Frank experience opens children’s eyes to big ideas like sustainability, civic engagement, entrepreneurship, health, and well-being.
 They have the opportunity to participate in extracurricular activities and experiential learning that every student should enjoy, regardless of income barriers.
 They can increase their capacity for greatness by building social, emotional, and cognitive skills essential for success in school and life.

 During the pandemic, the leadership at the Academy worked to provide flexibility to families and to empower parents through communication.
-In 2021, they debuted a Summer Experience program that provided students with bonding opportunities and activities that were both fun and challenging.
+They continue to offer a Summer Experience program that provides students with bonding opportunities and activities that are both fun and challenging.

 Anne Frank Inspire Academy in San Antonio

 There are two open-enrollment Anne Frank Inspire Academy campuses in San Antonio.
-On the 2019 district report card—the most recent available—the Inspire Academies district (which includes some residential campuses) earned a C rating; the list below includes links to each campus’s school report cards.
+On the most recent district report card, the Inspire Academies district (which includes some residential campuses) earned a B rating; the list below includes links to each campus’s school report cards.

 Enroll at Anne Frank Inspire Academy

 Families can apply online to enroll their children at either of the Anne Frank Inspire Academy campuses.
-For the 2022–23 school year, Anne Frank Inspire Academy began accepting applications for enrollment on November 1, 2021.
-Open enrollment continued until January 12, 2022, and the lottery was on January 13, 2022.
+For the 2024–25 school year, Anne Frank Inspire Academy will begin accepting applications for enrollment on November 1, 2023.
+Open enrollment will continue until January 18, 2024, and families will be notified about lottery results beginning on January 19, 2024.
 Families can still apply for enrollment after the lottery; they may be added to the waiting list.

 There is an inquiry form to request information and set up school tours.
 Learn more about the enrollment process in the FAQ.
 Families can also contact the schools by phone at 210-638-5200 (NW Military campus) and 210-638-5900 (Bandera Rd. campus).